Security at Christmas

 As Christmas approaches, homes will be filling up with gifts and gadgets.
 Just as much as you are looking forward to giving and receiving gifts, burglars are looking to steal them from you.
 Generally, there is a 25% increase in burglaries in December, which is down to homes been filled with expensive goods, homes being empty and businesses closed.

 Security Direct wants to make you aware of the facts and give you some crime prevention advice to keep you safe over the Christmas holidays.
-Security Direct can provide you with free advice and no-obligation quotes for securing your windows and doors.
+Security Direct can provide you with free advice and no-obligation quotes on burglar bars for securing your windows and doors.

 - Don’t leave presents under your Christmas tree if they are visible from windows or doors.

 - Never keep large amounts of cash at home.

 - Make sure you keep your doors and windows locked at all times.

 - Keys should always be kept out of sight and not left in doors or in view of windows.

 - Make your house look occupied, use a timer switch to operate lamps as it starts to get dark, leave a radio on.